-Budgetary Policy Score: 6 France's budgetary situation is unsustainable in the long term.
-Over recent years, many new commitments (public servants' salary increase, security or military expenses, disputable rescue operations) further increased public spending in spite of public declarations and commitments to the contrary.
+Budgetary Policy Score: 6 France's budgetary situation is still unsatisfactory with regard to European commitments and long-term sustainability.
+Over recent years, many new commitments (public servants' salary increase, security or military expenses, disputable rescue operations) further increased public spending in spite of public declarations.
 The number of civil servants, which had slightly decreased in the Sarkozy era (2007 - 2012), has grown again.
 The Hollande administration made some efforts to reduce the structural deficit (2012 - 2014) but then abandoned the objective to balance the structural budget.